Kunthi Puthra

-Kunthi Puthra is a 1994 Indian Kannada-language film, directed and produced by Vijay.
-Cinematography by T. Surendra Reddy.
+Kunthi Puthra is a 1994 Indian Kannada-language film co-written, produced, and directed by Vijay.
 The film stars Vishnuvardhan, Shashikumar, Sonakshi and Rajanand in lead roles.
 This was the debut movie of actress Sonakshi.
 The film had musical score by Vijayanand.

 Plot

 Surya is a gangster who works for a gang leader.
 Surya is very obedient for his Master.
 One day his Master gave him task to save a girl named Mala from Brothel.